Protests against unjustified detention of Mir Shakil-ur-Rahman continue

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: The journalists and workers of the Geo and Jang Group, while protesting against illegal and unjustified long incarceration of Editor-in-Chief of Geo and Jang Group Mir Shakil-ur-Rahman on Wednesday said Mir Shakil-ur-Rahman will never make any compromise on his principle stance on the freedom of the media in the country despite all odds and movement for justice to him will continue till he gets a justice.
+RAWALPINDI: The journalists and workers of the Geo and Jang Group, while protesting against illegal and unjustified long incarceration of Editor-in-Chief of the Group Mir Shakil-ur-Rahman, on Wednesday said Mir Shakil-ur-Rahman will never make any compromise on his principled stance on the freedom of the media in the country despite all odds and movement for justice to him will continue till he gets justice.

-The countrywide protest of journalists and workers of the Geo and Jang Group along with the journalists’ organisations, representatives of civil society and political workers continued their protest on Wednesday against the illegal and unjustified arrest of Editor-in-Chief of Geo and Jang Group Mir Shakil-ur-Rahman for last 229 days.
+The countrywide protest of journalists and workers of the Geo and Jang Group along with the journalist organisations, representatives of civil society and political workers continued their protest on Wednesday against the illegal and unjustified arrest of Editor-in-Chief of Geo and Jang Group Mir Shakil-ur-Rahman for the last 229 days.

-The protestors gathered outside the offices of Jang and The News in Rawalpindi to hold their protest demonstration and chanted the slogans and raised the placards for the release of Editor-in-Chief of Geo and Jang Group and against the restrictions on the media.
+The protesters gathered outside the offices of Jang and The News in Rawalpindi to hold their protest demonstration and chanted slogans and raised placards for the release of Editor-in-Chief of Geo and Jang Group and against the restrictions on the media.

 Addressing the protest camp, Secretary General Pakistan Federal Union of Journalists Nasir Zaidi said the workers of Geo and Jang Group stood with the narrative of the their Editor-in-Chief of Mir Shakil-ur-Rahman for the freedom of media in the country.